Karen D. Beyer

 Karen D. Beyer (born June 15, 1962) is a U.S. Republican politician and former member of the Pennsylvania House of Representatives 131st District.
 She was elected in a special election on July 19, 2005.

-Personal

-Beyer graduated from the College of William and Mary and is a veteran of the United States Air Force.
+Beyer is a graduate of the College of William and Mary in Williamsburg, Virginia and U.S. Air Force veteran.

 Beyer lives in Lower Saucon Township, with her husband, a pilot with United Airlines and retired Air Force lieutenant colonel, and their three children.